tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

   } Context;
 ~~~

-The `client_id` is an optional field that is required to be unique for each actor that knows the the EPSK.
+The `client_id` is an optional field that is required to be unique for each actor that knows the EPSK.
 See section {{client-id-description}} for more details.

 `prior_contexts` is a list of prior security contexts, consisting of channel bindings and any associated keys.